ibm-cloud-docs/key-protect/concepts/key-states.md

 | Destroyed | Deleted keys are in the _destroyed_ state.
 Keys in this state are not recoverable.
 Metadata that is associated with a key, such as the key's transition history and name, is kept in the {{site.data.keyword.keymanagementserviceshort}} database. |
 {: caption="Table 1.
 Describes key states and transitions." caption-side="top"}

 After you add a key to the service, use the {{site.data.keyword.keymanagementserviceshort}} dashboard or the {{site.data.keyword.keymanagementserviceshort}} REST APIs to view your key's transition history and configuration.
-For audit purposes, you can also monitor the activity trail for a key by integrating {{site.data.keyword.keymanagementserviceshort}} with the {{site.data.keyword.cloudaccesstrailfull}}.
-After both services are provisioned and running, activity events are generated and automatically collected in a {{site.data.keyword.cloudaccesstrailshort}} log when you create and delete keys in {{site.data.keyword.keymanagementserviceshort}}.
+For audit purposes, you can also monitor the activity trail for a key by integrating {{site.data.keyword.keymanagementserviceshort}} with [{{site.data.keyword.at_full_notm}}](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
+After both services are provisioned and running, activity events are generated and automatically collected in a {{site.data.keyword.at_full_notm}} log when you create and delete keys in {{site.data.keyword.keymanagementserviceshort}}.

-For more information, see [Monitoring {{site.data.keyword.keymanagementserviceshort}} activity](/docs/cloud-activity-tracker?topic=cloud-activity-tracker-kp){: external}.
+For more information, see [Activity Tracker events](/docs/key-protect?topic=key-protect-at-events){: external}.